afrahshafquat/phelex/README.md

                         alpha.prior = c(10, 1), # Beta prior for true-positive rate
                         iterations = 1e5)  # Total number of iterations for method to run

-misclassification_pr_cases = estimate_flip_probability(phelex.results$flip.cases)  # Misclassification probabilities estimated in cases
+# Misclassification probabilities estimated in cases
-corrected_phenotype = get_phenotype(flip.p.cases = misclassification_pr_cases, y=y)  # Phenotype corrected using misclassification probabilities provided.
+misclassification.pr.cases = estimate_misclassification_probability(misclassified.samples = phelex.results$misclassified.cases)

+# Corrected phenotype computed.
 With this command, only a fraction of cases will be switched to controls.
+corrected_phenotype = get_phenotype(misclassified.p.case = misclassification.pr.cases, y=y)
 ```

 **Step 5**: Perform GWAS again using corrected phenotype.